A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: The GP-ThreDS Algorithm

-A straightforward approach to identify the target nodes among the $2^d$ leaf nodes is to test each leaf directly and one by one.
+A straightforward approach to identifying the high-performing nodes is to test each of the $2^d$ leaf nodes directly.
 This, however, results in a large number of samples at suboptimal points when the dimension $d$ is high.
-Our approach is inspired by the RWT (Random Walk on a Tree) algorithm recently proposed as a robust and adaptive algorithm for stochastic convex optimization (\citet{Vakili2019a, Vakili2019b, Salgia2020}). \\
+Our approach is inspired by the RWT (Random Walk on a Tree) algorithm recently proposed as a robust and adaptive algorithm for stochastic convex optimization~\cite{Vakili2019a, Vakili2019b, Salgia2020}. \\

-We first describe the algorithm by assuming there is exactly one target node among the $2^d$ leaf nodes.
-The basic idea is to devise a biased random walk on the tree that initiates at the root and walks towards the target node at the leaf level.
-As illustrated in Fig.~\ref{fig:RWT}, at any non-leaf node, the random walk can move to any of the three adjacent nodes (i.e., the parent and the two children with the parent of the root defined as itself).
-Which of the three directions needs to be taken is determined by the result of a local sequential test carried out on both children of the current node.
-Specifically, the goal of the local sequential test on a given node is to determine, with a required confidence level, whether this node contains a point with function value exceeding the given threshold $\tau$ (referred to as $\tau$-exceeding point) of the current epoch.
-The random walk then moves to the first child that is tested positive ($+1$).
-If both children are tested negative, then the random walk moves back to the parent.
-This process is repeated until the random walk reaches a leaf node.
-The confidence level of the local sequential test at each non-leaf node is only required to ensure the walk is biased toward the target node at the leaf level, i.e., the probability of walking in the correct direction is greater than $1/2$ at every non-leaf node. \\
+Assume first there is exactly one high-performing node among the $2^d$ leaf nodes.
+The basic idea is to devise a biased random walk on the tree that initiates at the root and walks towards the high-performing node at the leaf level.
+As illustrated in Fig.~\ref{fig:RWT} with $d =2$, at a non-leaf node, the random walk can take one of three directions: towards the parent or one of the two children (the parent of the root is itself).
+The correct direction is to walk along the shortest path to the high-performing leaf node.
+With the subset relation encoded by the tree, this implies moving to the child containing a threshold-exceeding point or to the parent when neither child contains threshold-exceeding points.
+Hence, to guide the random walk, a local sequential test is carried out on the two children, one at a time, to determine, at a required confidence level, whether it is threshold-exceeding (see Sec.~\ref{sub:confidence_based_local_test}).
+The walk then moves to the first child identified as threshold-exceeding (if any) or to the parent otherwise.
+The confidence level of the local sequential test at each non-leaf node is only required to ensure the walk is correctly biased, i.e., the probability of walking in the correct direction is greater than $1/2$. \\

-On reaching a leaf node, RWT tries to ascertain whether this node is indeed a potential target node using a local test module run with different thresholds for false alarm and miss detection.
-As a result, the presence is confirmed with probability $1- \hat{\delta}$, while the absence with a confidence of $1-p$ for $p \in (0,1/2)$, continuing the random walk as is and avoiding an unnecessary high confidence test.
-Here $p$ is the same confidence parameter that is used in the non-leaf tests.
-In the former case, the iteration of RWT is terminated and that leaf node is declared as a target node while in the latter the random walk continues by moving out the parent node.
-The value of $\hat{\delta}$ is chosen to control that the overall probability of error and its exact value is specified later in the section. \\